CodePushGo/website/src/content/blog/en/phased-rollouts-for-capacitor-live-updates.md

 1. Start with 5% of users for testing.
 2. Gradually expand to 20%, 50%, and 100%.
 3. Monitor performance metrics (crash rates, user feedback).
-4. Use tools like Capgo for tracking, rollback, and compliance.
+4. Use tools like CodePushGo for tracking, rollback, and compliance.

 ### Quick Comparison of Rollout Phases: